qt911025/d20m-srd-zhcn/target/2Arcana秘法/9ArcanaCreatures.md

 The demonic auto does not speak.
 It has the normal height and weight of the automobile it most closely resembles.
 Species Traits
 Demonic autos have the following traits:
-Construct: Demonic autos are immune to mind-influencing effects and to poison, sleep, paralysis, stunning, disease, necromancy effects, and any effect that requires a Fortitude save unless the effect also works on objects or is harmless.
-They are not subject to critical hits, nonlethal damage, ability damage, ability drain, energy drain, or the effects of massive damage.
+Construct: Demonic autos are immune to mind-influencing effects and to poison, sleep, paralysis, stunning, disease, necromancy effects, and any effect that requires a Fortitude save unless the effect also works on objects or is harmless. 构装体类也不会遭受重击、非致命攻击、属性伤害、属性吸取、能量吸取以及承受巨创伤害的效果。
 Outsider Traits: While they are technically constructs, demonic autos are animated by a fell presence from beyond Shadow.
 They gain skills and feats as if they were outsiders, and they have an Intelligence score.
 Damage Reduction 20/+1 (Ex): A demonic auto ignores the first 20 points of damage dealt by a nonmagical weapon.
 Vehicle Movement: The demonic car moves as a vehicle, not as a character.
 It has a top speed of 320 squares at character scale (32 squares at chase scale).
 It maneuvers as a vehicle, using its Drive score, and it must choose a speed category (alley, street, highway, or all-out speed) at the beginning of each action.
 The demonic auto’s speed category may increase its Defense and penalize skill checks.